Ten tips on how to stop being chronically late

-I always carry a pen and a few index cards in my pocket.
+I always carry a pen and a few index cards or a small writing pad (you can buy a set of 12 inexpensive & high quality writing pads from Amazon) in my pocket.
 This will give me enough materials to use during the slack time.

 Hope you enjoyed this post.
 If this post was useful to you, why don’t post a comment?